Spanish Death Certificate

 This document certifies that there is no record of death under the name of a person in the Civil Registry.

-What is the Death Certificate for?
+What is the Death Certificate used for?

 The Death Certificate is essential for a wide range of legal and administrative procedures related to managing the deceased’s assets and rights.
 Some of the most common uses of the certificate include: